The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek lampros = shining + anthos = flower

-The 227 species include creeping plants to sub-shrubs.
-The smooth stems support opposite pairs of smooth, elongated cylindrical or triangular leaves which are free or slightly fused at their base.
+The 227 species include creeping succulent plants to succulent sub-shrubs.
+The smooth stems support opposite pairs of smooth, elongated cylindrical or triangular succulent leaves which are free or slightly fused at their base.
 Leaves may be up to 2 in long.
 The white, yellow, orange, red or purple flowers occur singly or in small clusters and can be extremely showy.
 The glossy petals catch the light and many species have bicoloured flowers.

 Lampranthus deltoides